MaxWinterstein/homeassistant-addons/toogoodtogo-ha-mqtt-bridge/README.md

+---
+# 🚨 !!Important Update Notice!! 🚨
+This addon recently switched to pre-build images.
+The Update progress might fail when the installed version is <1.4.0.
+Copy your *Configuration* to your clipboard and Uninstall/Install manually.
+---

 # Home Assistant Add-on: TooGoodToGo Home Assistant MQTT Bridge
 ## Based on https://github.com/MaxWinterstein/toogoodtogo-ha-mqtt-bridge

 ---
-## 🚨 This is some experimental release! 🚨
+### 🚨 This is some experimental release! 🚨
 ---

 Example Config: